BruceEckel/ConfiguringForPants/README.md

 - Go through steps 0-4 in this repository.
 Each step contains its own README containing the instructions for that step.
-You'll start with an ordinary Python repository (0_sample_without_pants), and add Pants support one step at a time.
+You'll start with an ordinary Python repository (**0_sample_without_pants**), and add Pants support one step at a time.
-- You will encounter this following problem: The default interpreter for Ubuntu 22.04.1 is Python 3.10.6, so trying to run Pants produces: \
+- You will encounter a problem because the default interpreter for Ubuntu 22.04.1 is Python 3.10.6, so trying to run Pants produces: \
 `No valid Python interpreter found.
 For pants_version = "2.16.0.dev0", Pants requires Python 3.7, 3.8, or 3.9 to run.
 Please check that a valid interpreter is installed and on your $PATH.`
 - We need to install a Python interpreter that Pants can work with.